LetteraUnica/HuffPost-analysis/final-project/report.md

 * ARTS, ARTS & CULTURE --> ARTS & CULTURE
 * COLLEGE, EDUCATION --> EDUCATION

-After the merging process we were left with 29 categories, with a high imbalance for example politics has 32739 articles while latino voices only has 1129.
+After the merging process we were left with 29 categories.
+The class imbalance is still very high though, with politics having 32739 articles while latino voices only has 1129.
 Below we show a barplot of the 10 most common categories.

 <img src="images/top_10_categories.png" alt="drawing" width="500"/>

 ## Data exploration

 ### T-SNE
-Even though we already explored the data in the previous sections to perform data cleaning, we decided to perform a T-SNE to see how the high-dimensional data distirbution looks like.
+We decided to project the data in a 2D space using T-SNE to see how the high-dimensional data distirbution looks like.
+Prior to using T-SNE we also applied SVD or NMF, however those methods didn't manage to find as much structure in the data as T-SNE did.
-The T-SNE was performed on a random subset of 10000 documents belonging in the 10 most common categories, since running it on the whole dataset would have taken too long.
+The T-SNE was performed on a random subset of 10000 documents belonging in the 10 most common categories, since running it on the whole dataset would have taken too long, and plotting all the categories would have made the plot too cluttered.
-Below we show the projected data in 2D space.

 <img src="images/tsne+legend.png" alt="drawing" width="550"/>

-From the projection we can see that the data is distributed uniformly in a single circular cluster, with a lot of mixing between the classes, this could be due to the fact that we projected the data on a 2D space, or that the headline and the summary of the articles don't provide enough information to determine its category.
+From the projection we can see that the data is distributed uniformly in a single circular cluster, with a lot of mixing between the classes, this could be caused by the projection of data in a 2D space, or that the headline and the summary of the articles don't provide enough information to determine its category.

 ### WordCloud
-To show the most commonly used terms in the articles and also to summarize the overall topic of discussion of the dataset we decided to create a WordCloud with the `wordcloud` python library[5].
+To show the most commonly used terms in the articles and also to summarize the overall topic of discussion we decided to create a WordCloud with the `wordcloud` python library [5].

 ![](images/wordcloud.png)

-We see that politics dominates the debate with words like trump or donald_trump occuring a lot, other relevant words are women, america, travel, family, among others.
-Finally, we have a lot of generic words that can be found basically everywhere on the internet like: good, photo, one, make, show, go, new and so on.
+We see that politics dominates the debate with words like trump or donald_trump occuring a lot, other relevant words are women, america, travel, family.
+Finally, we have a lot of generic words that can be found basically everywhere on the internet: good, photo, one, make, show, go, new and so on.
+The wordcloud also gives us an insight as to what words to remove next or add to the list of stopwords, furthermore we can spot nasty bugs (i.e. stopwords are removed but the dataframe not updated) in our preprocessing pipeline.

 ## Topic modeling

-### Choosing the number of topics
+### Choosing the right number of topics

-To perform topic modelling we used gensim LDA, we also tried to use sklearn LDA and SVD/NMF but their results were subpar with respect to gensim.
+To perform topic modelling we used gensim LDA, we also tried to use sklearn LDA, SVD and NMF but their results were subpar with respect to gensim LDA.
-To find the best number of topics we ran gensim LDA on a random subset of 25000 articles, of these 20000 were used for training and 5000 for evaluation.
-The evaluation metrics used were umass and cv score.
+To find the best number of topics we ran gensim LDA on a random subset of 25000 articles, with 20000 used for training and 5000 for evaluation.
+The evaluation metrics used were u_mass and CV score.
 As for the huperparameters we set `alpha=eta=1/n_topics` which are the default values.

 <img src="images/coherence.png" alt="drawing" width="500"/>

-We see a spike at 5 topics in both the cv and u_mass scores, so we decided to train an LDA model on the whole corpus using `num_topics=5`.
+We see a spike in both the CV and u_mass scores at 5 topics, so we decided to train an LDA model on the whole corpus using `num_topics=5`.

 The topics of discussion that the model managed to extract from the data are the following: